-D.1.1.8 Programmatic Constraint
+D.1.8 Programmatic Constraint

 West Virginia's Verification Program is based on voluntary principles and will work to verify agricultural practices on farms whose owners are willing to share information with Federal and State Agencies and Non-Governmental Organizations.
 Producers have a strong history of working with state agencies' programs and technical assistance and these one-on-one interactions will continue to provide opportunities to confirm existence and function of BMPs.
 Some of these programs include cover crops, nutrient management, manure and soil tests, and lime and grazing programs.
+Just a few examples of employees that are working one-on-one with farmers on these programs are WVCA's Chesapeake Bay Coordinator, Conservation Specialists, the Eastern Panhandle Conservation District's Outreach Specialist, WVDA's CAFO Specialist and Nutrient Management Specialists.

-D.1.1.9 Verification Training Program
+D.1.9 Verification Training Program

-Upon approval of West Virginia's Verification Program, West Virginia will begin to assemble and train individuals, who are already professionals in the conservation field, who will lead the State effort in tracking, reporting, and verification of agricultural BMPs.
+Upon approval of West Virginia's Verification Program, West Virginia will begin to assemble and train the "West Virginia Agriculture Verification Program Implementation Team".
+These individuals, who are already professionals in the conservation field, will lead the State effort in tracking, reporting, and verification of agricultural BMPs.
 These individuals will be required to participate in a training session to become fully certified in West Virginia to verify and report agricultural BMPs.